 - Pragmatism.
 As Mark Lines astutely pointed out a few months ago, DA is pragmatic agile.
 Effective DA coaches are willing and able to work closely with the people that they’re coaching, providing practical advice that they follow themselves.
 They also like to have real-time measures that reveal how their team(s) are doing, enabling them to make fact-based suggestions to help their teams.

 - Knowledge.
 It’s reasonable to expect a DA coach to be very knowledgeable about DA and agile in general.
 Development team coaches are at least Certified Disciplined Agile Practitioners (CDAPs) and better yet CDACs.
-To earn a CDAP you need to have at least two years agile experience, clearly a bare minimum for someone in a coaching role, and be able to pass a challenging test which explores their understanding of the DA framework.
+To earn a CDAP you need to have at least two years agile experience, clearly a bare minimum for someone in a coaching role, and be able to pass a challenging test which explores their understanding of the DA toolkit.
 CDACs need to have five or more years of experience and must pass a board-level interview.
 These are meaningful certifications that people must work for to earn, and are a clear indication that holders of such certification have the requisite DA knowledge.
 Transformation coaches, who coach an organization’s executive team through the process of transitioning to agile, should be CDACs.

 - Skill.
 Development team coaches must be skilled in fundamental agile techniques such as regression testing, continuous integration (CI), iteration/sprint planning, look-ahead modelling and planning, requirements envisioning, and many more.
 A good team coach should also be skilled in “advanced” agile techniques such as test-driven development (TDD), behaviour driven development (BDD), and continuous deployment.
 Transformation coaches should be skilled in organizational change management as well as the fundamentals of IT-level activities such as enterprise architecture, data management, operations, portfolio management, and others.